AdekunleShokunbi/USAID-Funding-Cut-Analysis/README.md

   5. I removed irrelevant columns to the analysis
   6. I also created new columns with conditional column formatting (Project status...)
   7. Once my data was cleaned and ready to use, I loaded it back to my powerBI.
-  8. On my PoerBI, I created some measures for KPI
+  8. On my PowerBI, I created some measures for KPI